 - Chrysanthemum Tea

 - Top 10 Tea Sommelier Tips To Make A Better Cup Of Tea

 - 1 cup water + more to warm teapot

 - 1 tablespoon chamomile tea

-- Strain out chamomile solids and pour tea into a cup with ice.
+- Strain chamomile flowers and pour hot tea into a teacup.

 - The more intact the chamomile flowers, the higher the quality, so go for loose tea.
 If you open up chamomile tea in tea bags, you’ll find crushed tiny bits of chamomile flowers which makes a lower quality tea.